yusufshakeel/yacrud/README.md

 Commands:
 =========================================
-version               Print the version. init                  This will create/recreate the default database, default tables and fill it with fake values. create-database       Create the default database 'yacrud'. recreate-database     Recreate the default database 'yacrud'. drop-database         Drop the default database 'yacrud'.
+version               Print the version. init                  [Re]create the default database, tables and fill it with fake values. create-database       Create the default database 'yacrud'. recreate-database     Recreate the default database 'yacrud'. drop-database         Drop the default database 'yacrud'.